zksecurity/mina-credentials/spec/rfc.md

 **Claim:** A statement, for example, “I have 20 eth in my wallet” or “I’m above the age of 24”.

-**A Cryptographic Artifact:** Any proof, be it a Merkel proof or ZK proof, which can be independently used to verify the claim.
+**A Cryptographic Artifact:** Any proof, be it a Merkle proof or ZK proof, which can be independently used to verify the claim.

 ### Types of Attestations